 Surrogate Partner Therapy

 Surrogate partners, clients, and therapists work in a close partnership in order to help clients resolve interconnected social, emotional, psychological, and sexual concerns.
-In addition to talking with clients, surrogate partners engage clients in experiential learning -- structured and unstructured experiences in relaxation, communication, sensual and sexual touch, and social skills -- designed to build self-awareness, reduce performance anxiety, resolve long-standing difficulties with intimacy and sexuality.
+In addition to talking with clients, surrogate partners engage clients in experiential learning—structured and unstructured experiences in relaxation, communication, sensual and sexual touch, and social skills—designed to build self-awareness, reduce performance anxiety, and resolve long-standing difficulties with intimacy and sexuality.
 The roles of therapist and surrogate are distinct, with profoundly different boundaries.
 Therapists talk with clients.
 Surrogate partners talk and touch.

 The involvement of an engaged supervising therapist is central to Surrogate Partner Therapy.
 Clients are generally in therapy for some time before their therapist might suggest adding a surrogate partner to the process.
 Clients continue to see their therapists, usually on a weekly basis, during the surrogate partner therapy process.
 Therapist and surrogate partner consult with each other after every session.
 These consultations center on the client’s response to the relationship and activities with the surrogate partner, discussion of client psychology, and session planning.

 Clients typically work with the surrogate partner for 6 months or longer.
 It is not uncommon for a client to need a year or more to recover from sexual assault or remedy long-term sexual dysfunctions.
 As noted on the IPSA website, most clients need 30-40 hours with the surrogate partner, in addition to months of work with their therapist(s) prior to, during, and after the surrogate partner therapy.